permster/trakt-to-couchpotato/README.md

 * Movies added into Couch Potato with the proper category set.
 * Once movies are added to Couch Potato they are moved into an "_archive" Trakt list for historical data.
 * Optional PushBullet support for notifications.
+* Optional -log switch to specify a log file path. (defaults to script directory if not specified)

 ## Dependencies